gorango/flowcraft/docs/guide/getting-started.md

 # Getting Started

-This guide will walk you through installing Flowcraft and running your first workflow.
+This guide will walk you through installing Flowcraft and running your first strongly-typed workflow.

 ### Prerequisites